mona-actions/gh-repo-stats/README.md

 ## How to run

-Make sure you followed prerequisites and then follow this instruction.
+Make sure you followed prerequisites and then follow these instructions.

 ### Step 1: Install GitHub extension